Everyone has an opinion on how to cook a steak. This is how we do it.

 4. Cooking the Steak

 This is where the opinions come in.
-Like most opinionated topics (e.g. food, politics, religion), there’s usually some valid points.
-Except vegans.
-What the fuck are they thinking?
+Like most opinionated topics (e.g. food, politics, religion), there are often some valid points.
+Except from vegans.

-Two Ways.
+Two ways – fast then slow or slow then fast.
 You can sear the steak first and finish it slowly.
 Or you can ‘reverse sear’, which is the same, except, wait for it, in reverse.
-What-ever.
+Whatever.
 Doesn’t matter.

 This is assuming a thick cut of steak.
 If you are going to burn an afternoon and half a ute-load of wood, there’s no point cooking puny steaks.
 Make ’em count.